-Richard Gabriel with Judith © 2009 All rights reserved
+Richard Gabriel with Judith Elter © 2009 All rights reserved

 THE INCOMPLETE TEMPLE OF SOBEK